TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ***Business scenario**: We want to export all companies' inventory onhand data to SFTP.
 Our export should be a CSV file that contains the following fields: 'Company', 'ItemId', 'InventLocationId', 'LastUpdDatePhysical', 'AvailPhysical'.*

-The following class solves this task
+The following class solves this task.

 ```csharp
 class DEVIntegTutorialExportBulkInventOnhand extends DEVIntegExportBulkBase